hgcl/clara-le/src/posts/just-the-two-of-us.md

 However, the rhythm we are used to is also completely disrupted.
 We don't have as much time to talk or share the little things we usually do.

-After some time, it feels right to get back to our own little world. {end-key}
+After some time, it feels right to get back to our own little world. **ENDCHAR**